Creating a SOC: What to know before you get started.

 Things happen fast in a SOC.
 An Analyst’s time is a precious resource that can be spent fumbling through known issues or running down conflicting guidance if your overarching policies, priorities, or controls are not clearly communicated in writing.
 Every second that they spend on any of these is a second they’re not investigating suspicious events that were completely avoidable.

-3. You’re going to have turnover.
+3. You’re going to have staff turnover.

 A SOC can be a demanding environment.
 Shift work can greatly impact sleep cycles and social lives.
 Things can come to Analysts at a blistering pace and from all kinds of avenues.
 On top of all that, a SOC Analyst could be an entry-level position for individuals looking to forge a much different career, and the experience individuals gain in this kind of environment can be invaluable to recruiters.
 Luckily, there are several things you can do to reduce SOC turnover and even use it to your advantage.

-4. You can do it wrong.
+4. You can do implement a SOC wrong.

 A SOC is generally a reasonably large investment in technology and people.
 As such, there are thousands of things that can go wrong in a SOC.
 Poor shift selection, personnel shortages, bad training, no reference material, and no support from the necessary system or service owners — just to name a few.
 Don’t pass up the hard-won lessons of experience and seek out several perspectives from across different industries.
 You might get the chance to do something truly innovative.